pickles976/pickles976.github.io/_posts/2024-04-08-Full-Stack-Footguns.md

 ## The Game Server

-The game server is designed pretty decently I think.
+The game server is the backend that runs continuously.
 The first piece is the "Campaign Service" that makes calls to the DB and keeps track of the state of the galaxy, sort of like the world map in the game Civilization.
 When two players have a conflict, the conditions of the conflict are serialized and sent to a Beanstalk queue.

 The next piece is the "Battle Server".
 This service just polls the queue for conflicts, then reserves them while it executes a simulation of a battle.
 Whoever destroys the enemy base within the allowed timespan wins.
-If the simulation lasts too long, then the winner is determind based on some heuristic.
+If the simulation lasts too long, then the winner is determined based on some heuristic.
 If a player's code consistently times out or uses up too much memory, they lose by default.
 The Battle Server posts the results of each battle back to a different channel on the Beanstalk queue.

 The Campaign Service occasionally polls the results channel on the Beanstalk queue for results, then updates the DB with these results.
 The Beanstalk queue is a great layer between the Campaign and Battle services.
 The campaign service is heavy on networking requests but low on computational overhead.
 The battle service is pretty much exclusively computational overhead.
 Having a queue between them allows for multiple battle services to be spun up and consume from the Beanstalk queue continuously.